Three Men, a Woman and a Baby: Synopsis

 Rodney enters the lounge suffering from a hangover, Albert informs him that Raquel is in the late stages of pregnancy, and Del Boy will soon become a father.
 As Rodney and Albert talk about the baby being either a boy or a girl, Raquel enters, soon followed by Del, who is carrying a large cardboard box with its printing on the side reading "Crowning Glory, wigs of distinction", which he acquired from Mustapha from the Bangladeshi butcher's shop.
-Del then reminds Rodney that he's taking Cassandra to Hampton Court that afternoon.
+Del then reminds Rodney that he is due to take Cassandra to Hampton Court that afternoon.

 In the evening, at the Nag's Head, there is a contest to guess what the name of Del and Raquel's baby will be.
 Del and Albert enter with plenty of wigs to sell, and Rodney tells them that his day out with Cassandra was humiliating and disastrous, because they argued about which way to go in a garden maze.

 Back at the flat, Del is angry, because the wigs he bought from Mustapha are men's wigs.
 One week later, as Rodney and Albert watch an ecological disaster documentary, Del and Raquel return from having attended an antenatal class about the importance of pregnancy.
 Later that evening, Del tells Rodney that earlier, he bumped into Stephen, Cassandra's former boss at the bank, and the same person who Rodney punched in "The Jolly Boys' Outing".
-Del saw Stephen wearing a clip-on ponytail.
+Del saw Stephen wearing a clip-on ponytail, claiming that they have become fashionable in the City.
 Raquel enters carrying a baby's name book.
 The Trotters suggest plenty of names, until Rodney flippantly suggests naming the baby Damien.
 To his bewilderment, Del and Raquel love the name.
-Rodney desperately tries to get them to change their mind and name the baby Derek, leading to their baby's full name: Damien Derek Trotter.
+Rodney desperately tries to get them to change their mind and name the baby Derek, leading to the baby's full name: Damien Derek Trotter.
 Uncle Albert points out that would make his initials DDT, but Del and Raquel are content, with Del remarking that "there'll be no flies on him."
 Just then, Rodney gets a phone call from Cassandra.